manzt/trevorma.nz/posts/001-be-assertive.md

 _where_ you should `assert` depends on the language.

 In Rust, for example, the type system is closely tied to both memory and control flow.
-With an expressive type system capable of ["zero-cost abstractions,"](https://without.boats/blog/zero-cost-abstractions/) many checks that would require runtime validation in other languages can be turned into compile-time or
+With expressive types and ["zero-cost abstractions,"](https://without.boats/blog/zero-cost-abstractions/) many checks that would require runtime validation in other languages can be turned into compile-time or [recoverable errors](https://doc.rust-lang.org/book/ch09-00-error-handling.html).
+Assertions don't necessarily go away, but they are often pushed to the edges of the system.
-[recoverable
-errors](https://doc.rust-lang.org/book/ch09-00-error-handling.html).
-Assertions
-don't necessarily go away, but they are often pushed to the edges of the system.

-While I appreciate the kind of static guarantees you get in a language like Rust, I spend a lot of time in TypeScript and Python, where type systems are layered onto _extremely_ dynamic foundations.
+While I appreciate the static guarantees you get in a language like Rust, I spend a lot of time in TypeScript and Python, where type systems are layered onto _extremely_ dynamic foundations.

 These type systems are ["unsound"](https://www.executeprogram.com/courses/everyday-typescript/lessons/type-soundness):